 But, if you’re looking for a completely non-bean alternative, look no further than pine nuts.

-If you soak them in liquid (like water or chicken stock), they get a texture similar to beans?
+Did you know, if you soak them in liquid (like water or chicken stock), they get a texture similar to beans?
 In fact, pine nuts cooked into a traditional chili have almost the same texture as beans.
 It’s uncanny.